Top Bar

 Honor Roll

 Each trimester the students’ academic successes are recognized with the Honor Roll.
-Students in grades 6 through 8 may obtain High Honors, Honors or Honorable Mention based upon their marks in each academic subject.
-Any student who receives UNSATISFACTORY in conduct, effort or any other subject will not receive any honors and will be prohibited from participating in extra-curricular activities until marks improve.
-A Most Improved recognition is given to a student whose grades have improved in every subject since the last report card.
+Students in grades 6 through 8 may obtain High Honors or Honors.
+Any student who receives UNSATISFACTORY in conduct, effort or any other subject will not receive any honors and will be prohibited from participating in extracurricular activities until marks improve.

 Catherine McAuley Award